kunhwiko/concepts/systems/operating-system/linux-networking.md

 ##### IP Virtual Server (IPVS)
 ```
 a) IPVS running on a host acts as a transport layer load balancer in the Linux kernel.
+This load balancer can direct
-   This load balancer can direct requests for TCP/UDP based services to a cluster of real servers.
+   requests for TCP/UDP based services to a cluster of real servers.
+The machine that is configured as the load balancer
-   The machine that is configured as the load balancer is known as a "Director".
+   is known as a "Director".
 b) IPVS supports various load balancing algorithms (e.g. round robin, shortest expected delay, src/dest hashing).
 c) IPVS can make services of the real servers to appear as a virtual service on a single IP address.
 ```

 ##### IPVS Networking
 ```
-Step 1) Client sends a packet with the destination IP address being the virtual IP address of the Director.
+Step 1) A virtual IP address can be assigned at random to the Director (i.e. the load balancer).
-Step 2) Director will change the destination of the packet to one of the backend servers.
+Step 2) Client sends a packet with the destination IP address being the virtual IP address of the Director.
-        The packet's source IP here also needs to be rewritten to be the Director's actual IP address.
+Step 3) Director will DNAT the packet to one of the backend servers.
+The packet's source IP will be rewritten to be the
-        SNAT or masquerading has to be configured beforehand to accomplish this as IPVS only supports DNAT.
+        Director's actual IP address (this could vary based on implementation).
-Step 3) Backend server will send a response back with the destination IP address being the Director's actual IP address.
+Step 4) Backend server will send a response back with the destination IP being the Director's actual IP address.
+Based
-Step 4) Director will send a response back to the client with the source IP address being the virtual IP address of the Director.
+        on implementation, the response could also be forwarded directly to the client (e.g. IPVS via direct routing).
-        Again, SNAT or masquerading has to be configured beforehand.
+Step 5) Director will send a response back to the client with the source IP being the virtual IP address of the Director.
 ```